 Why You Should Stop Putting Too Much Text in Your PowerPoint (And What to Do Instead)

-You’re sitting in a conference room, coffee in hand, trying your best to stay awake.
-The lights dim, the projector hums to life… and then it happens: a wall of text appears on the screen.
+Nothing is worse than those early morning meetings though, when you’re sitting in a conference room, coffee in hand, trying your best to stay awake.
+The lights are dimmed down just enough to tease your brain into thinking about your bed, the projector is whirring to life…and then a massive wall of text appears on the screen.

-And proceeds to read every single word out loud.
+And then they proceed to read every single word out loud.

-By slide three, you’re scrolling your phone under the table.
-By slide five, you’re mentally planning dinner.
-By slide ten, you’ve entered a state of existential dread, wondering how much longer this can possibly last.
+I don’t know about you, but by slide three, I’m scrolling on my phone under the table.
+By slide five, I’m mentally planning dinner and which wine I have in the fridge and if I should stop and get one on the way home.
+By slide ten, I’ve entered a state of existential dread, wondering how much longer this can possibly last.

 Sound familiar?
 Yeah…me too.

-But here’s the thing: it’s not just boring.
-It’s actually ineffective.
+But here’s the thing: it’s not just boring, it’s actually ineffective.
 Neuroscientists have found it’s nearly impossible for your audience to read and listen at the same time.
-When you overload your slides with text, you’re setting people up to fail, no matter how smart or interested they are.
+When you overload your slides with text, you’re setting people up to fail, no matter how smart or interested they are in whatever you’re talking about.

-People love to brag about multitasking.
+People love to brag about multitasking, and wear it like some kind of badge of honor.
 “I’m great at multitasking!” they say while texting, watching TV, and half-listening to their friend tell a story.
-But here’s the secret: multitasking is mostly a lie.

-Our brains aren’t actually doing multiple things at once.
-They’re switching back and forth really fast, which drains mental energy and makes everything harder.
+Our brains aren’t actually doing multiple things at once, they’re just switching back and forth really fast, which also drains mental energy and makes everything harder.
+Fantastic, no?

 Instead of absorbing the message, they end up missing key points or forgetting what you said entirely.

 In one study, researchers found that people retained way less information from presentations when slides were text-heavy.
-Their brains simply couldn’t keep up.
+Their brains just couldn’t keep up, which is no fault of theirs.

 So if you’re cramming tons of words onto your slides thinking “I don’t want them to miss anything!”…you might be making it harder for them to remember anything at all.